-To ensure that positive learning is reinforced at home, it is important that parents understand what is being taught and why.
-You know when parents should be included in what is being shared with your learners in the classroom.
-Parents can be kept abreast of what is being taught.
-The school management team (SMT) has a crucial role in communicating with the parent body about why the content is included in the school curriculum.
-Make parents feel comfortable and trust what you are teaching in the classroom.
+To ensure that positive learning is reinforced at home, it is important that parents or care-givers understand what is being taught and why.
+You will know when parents or care-givers should be included in what is being shared with your learners in the classroom.
+Parents or care-givers can be kept abreast of what is being taught.
+The school management team (SMT) and School Governing Body (SGB) have a crucial role in communicating with the parent body about why the content is included in the school curriculum.
+Make parents and care-givers feel comfortable and trusting of what you are teaching in the classroom.

-1.3 MANAGING DISCUSSIONS IN THE CLASSROOM
+2.3 MANAGING DISCUSSION IN THE CLASSROOM

-Classroom discussions are contextualised in the activities

-Classroom discussions are controlled, stimulated and encouraged through activities.
-You need not feel unsupported or at a loss about what needs to be taught.
+Classroom discussions are contextualised in the activities; they are controlled, stimulated and encouraged through activities.
+There is no reason for you to feel unsupported or at a loss about what needs to be taught.
 All relevant and appropriate content is provided.
+For some activities, learners will be expected to do their own research.
 Some learner activities encourage learners to do their own research or find out more about certain content.
 You need to provide a sense of safety in the classroom, so that discussions are valuable, healthy and beneficial to all learners.